DiscoverTestCoverage/discover-test-coverage/README.md

 This repository provides the `discover` command that allows you to:

-- Instrument a subject application to collect discover test coverage through disabling code segments
+- Instrument a subject application to discover test coverage through disabling code segments
 - Run the test suite of a subject application to:
   - Start and stop a logging server
   - Execute the test suite and report its status
   - Collect standard coverage information
-  - Collect fortified coverage information
+  - Collect effective coverage information

 This project is in early stages and thus the documentation and implementation are emerging.